chrisemoulton/factual-java-driver/README.md

 	.factualId("97598010-433f-4946-8fd5-4a6dd1639d77") // The Stand restaurant
 	.only("loopt");

-	// Query for Crosswalk data for The Stand using it's Foursquare ID CrosswalkQuery q = new CrosswalkQuery()
+	// Query for Crosswalk data for The Stand using its Foursquare ID CrosswalkQuery q = new CrosswalkQuery()
 	.namespace("foursquare")
 	.namespaceId("4ae4df6df964a520019f21e3");  // Foursquare's id for The Stand